 If employees feel that their company cares about their wellness, they are more likely to stick around with their company and will gift their employers with longevity.

-By implementing a wellness program into your company, you are ensuring the health of your employees.
+By implementing a wellness program in your company, you are ensuring the health of your employees.
 Thus, less absenteeism is seen in the workplace due to illness.

 A wellness program involves everyone in the office.
 An on-site gym provides outside socialization for employees and encourages open communication.